 - An American Samoa tax return reporting only your income from sources within American Samoa.
-In this situation, wages for services performed in American Samoa for the U.S. Government or for private employers is income from sources within American Samoa. - A U.S. tax return (Form 1040NR) reporting U.S. source income according to the rules for a nonresident alien.
+In this situation, wages for services performed in American Samoa, whether for a private employer, the U.S. Government, or otherwise, is income from sources within American Samoa. - A U.S. tax return (Form 1040NR) reporting U.S. source income according to the rules for a nonresident alien.
 See the instructions for Form 1040NR, U.S. Nonresident Alien Income Tax Return.